 The simple truth of less is more works for plugins as well.
 If you install tons of plugins, your website will get slower and might even run into all kinds of errors.

-At the same time – WordPress websites can’t run without plugins.
+WordPress websites can’t run without plugins.
 There is no option to “okay, I just won’t use them, just to be safe”.
 Even for the most basic features, you will need a plugin.
 And most WordPress websites already come with some plugin installations to begin with.

 Are you just starting a website and feel VERY confused with all of this madness?
 Worry no more!
 I’ve created a FREE guide “Blog Creation Simplified” all about starting a WordPress website – covering topics from the very basics of choosing the best hosting, installing WordPress and moving any further than that.
-Grab yours: